Funding Specialist Housing: SEN, Supported Living & Care Homes

 4. Market Demand Strengthens the Funding Case

 Councils often have specific needs for specialist housing in their regions.
+Strong demand improves:

 - Valuation

-- LTV options
+- Loan-to-value options

 - Lender appetite